-Rebuilding After Infidelity
+Addressing Relationship Trauma After Infidelity

 Infidelity is a tale as old as time.
-This form of betrayal exacts a significant toll on a couple’s relationship and often emerges as the symptom of a larger disease: disconnection.
+This form of betrayal exacts a significant toll on a couple’s relationship and often emerges as the signal of a larger disease: disconnection.
 Yet, despite its prevalence, rebuilding after infidelity continues to be a widely misunderstood phenomenon.

 Affairs can be viewed as the warning light that flashes on a car’s dashboard; it indicates the presence of a leak or larger problem that needs attention.
 Just as with cars, it is by becoming aware of the underlying issues that precipitated the affair (and implementing corrective strategies) that couples can begin to rebuild their relationships.